alt-magick/Enlightenment/README.md

 Distress highlights the consequences of attachment.
 Detachment allows clarity, balance, and intentional response.

 These three states are natural and interrelated.
-Personal and spiritual growth comes from recognizing desire without being unconsciously driven by it, understanding distress as a signal rather than punishment, and cultivating detachment as a deliberate practice of mindful awareness.

 External events may remain beyond control, but internal response can be refined.
 By navigating these states consciously, the mind develops insight, stability, and enduring peace.